 Can people really do this at home?

 Home-based cardiac rehab has been both demonstrated as comparably effective and endorsed by professional societies as a comparable alternative to facility-based programs.
-A home-based program is both easier and safer to attend during the COVID-19 pandemic.
+The American Heart Association, American College of Cardiology, and AACVPR are supportive of home-based cardiac rehab.

 Home-Based Cardiac Rehabilitation: A Scientific Statement From the American Association of Cardiovascular and Pulmonary Rehabilitation, the American Heart Association, and the American College of Cardiology